ashle1111/Playwright-UI-Automation/README.md

 2. **Update Product Quantity**:
    - Navigate to the product detailpage.
    - Increase the quantity to 2.
-   - Add to cart and verify the quantity is updated accordngly.
+   - Add to cart and verify the quantity is updated accordingly.

 3. **Remove Product from Cart**:
    - Navigate to the cartpage.
    - Remove the product from thecart.
-   - Verify the cart is mpty.
+   - Verify the cart is empty.

 ---